Manifesto

 We are motivated instead by genuine appreciation for the remarkable uniqueness among cannabis cultivars, from ancestry to use cases and effects.
 While our enthusiasm may not quite reach the level of legendary advocates like Jack Herer, we nonetheless find reasons to rave over this vast and underappreciated diversity.

 We grow slowly, deliberately, and by hand.
-We preserve not only genetics but the stories behind them — the soils, climates, farmers, families, and traditions that gave each cultivar its distinctiveness.
+We preserve not only unique and time-honored genetics but the stories behind them — the adaptations, soils, climates, farmers, families, and traditions that gave each cultivar its distinctiveness.

 Our craft is a protest: against haste, against homogeneity, against the extinction of timeless and unique genetics in the unmindful race for scale.